NVIDIA/MatX/docs_input/api/nvtx.rst

   * - MATX_NVTX_END_RANGE(1)
     - Ends the NVTX range of range with a handle of 1 used in NVTX_START_RANGE

-Code examples are provided in the ``simple_pipeline`` code to show user utilization of the MatX NVTX API.
+Code examples are provided in the ``simple_radar_pipeline`` code to show user utilization of the MatX NVTX API.

 MatX NVTX API
 -----------------